Sustainability Disclosure

 Where to get more information

 Visit the Sustainability section of this website for more information.
-In addition, the Responsible Investment policy provides a detailed approach to Pella’s approach to sustainability.
+In addition, the Responsible Investment Manual provides a detailed approach to Pella’s approach to sustainability and is available on request.
 Finally, Pella’s Annual Responsible Investing Report offers a complete report on Pella’s sustainability track record.